danpgomez/quickfit/README.md

   - Animated demo GIF
   - Instructions
   - Link to search for exercise on YouTube
+- ➕ Add/remove workouts
-- ➕ Add/remove exercises from a selected workout
+- 💪 Add/remove exercises from a selected workout
 - 📋 Log sets with reps and weight
 - 💾 Automatically saves data using `localStorage`
+- 🖨️ Option to print workouts if desired

 ---